Book Review of Tori Bond’s Familyism by Ayesha F. Hamid

 This is an excellent movie, especially if you like films that suspend reality.
 It certainly has surrealistic elements, however, they are incorporated into the plot in a believable way.
 The viewer is taken on a journey with the main character, Jean-Baptiste Granouille, as he tries to navigate through an overwhelming world; he is overwhelmed due to his accute sense of smell.
 When I first heard about this movie, I thought it a little strange that the film’s focus was a man’s sense of smell.
 Yet, the plot does work out wonderfully.
 Granouille’s heightened “olfactory sense” is both a blessing and a curse.
 On the one hand it gives him abilities that others don’t have.
 At the same time, he is constantly isolated and misunderstood.
 The audience follows the main character as he tries to understand, connect and most importantly find meaning.
 Great cinematography, with intriguing scenery, and excellent attention to detail all add to this movie.

-Three Dark, Must-See Movies – A Review by Ayesha Hamid
+Three Dark, Must-See Movies – Movie Reviews by Ayesha F. Hamid

 The following movies explore dark themes, but I encourage you to watch Hotel Rwanda, The Lovely Bones and Pans Labyrinth regardless of their disturbing and violent content.
 All movies are reflective of sad realities.